QubesOS/qubes-doc/introduction/intro.rst

 -----------------

 Qubes OS is a free and open-source, security-oriented operating system for single-user desktop computing.
-Qubes OS `leverages Xen-based virtualization <https://wiki.xen.org/wiki/Xen_Project_Software_Overview>`__ to allow for the creation and management of isolated compartments called :term:`qubes <qube>`.
+Qubes OS leverages `Xen-based virtualization <https://wiki.xen.org/wiki/Xen_Project_Software_Overview>`__ to allow for the creation and management of isolated compartments called :ref:`qubes <user/reference/glossary:qube>`.

-These qubes, which are implemented as :term:`virtual machines (VMs) <vm>`, have specific:
+These qubes, which are implemented as :ref:`virtual machines (VMs)<user/reference/glossary:vm>`, have specific:

 - **Purposes:** with a predefined set of one or many isolated applications, for personal or professional projects, to manage the